reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 ## Configuring the Fallback URL

-Before implementing React Router, we need to configure our back-end.
-Indeed, our back-end is not currently aware of the declared routes in React Router.
-If you refresh your page or try to access directly an URL declared in React Router without having configured your back-end, you will get an 404.
-You will be first requesting a url that the back-end is not aware of, instead of asking to React Router.
+Before implementing React Router, we need to configure our development server.
+Indeed, our development server is not currently aware of the declared routes in React Router.
+If you refresh your page or try to access directly an URL declared in React Router without having configured your development server, you will get a 404 HTTP error.
+You will be first requesting a url that the development server is not aware of, instead of asking to React Router.
 You need to configure a fallback URL, to serve index.html on an unknown URL so that in the front-end, React Router can handle the request.

+>##### Note on Create React App

+> If you are using Create React App, you won't need to configure a fallback URL, it is automatically done.

 ### Configuring express.js
 If you are serving your index.html from express.js :